Choosing a Life Partner…the Prerogatives and the Pitfalls

 Choosing a life partner is an important decision.
-Because of that fact, there’s been a lot of research both good and bad that explore how we decide who we want to spend our lives with.
+Because of that fact, there’s been a lot of research both good and bad that explores how we decide who we want to spend our lives with.
 Some of this research, such as the work that helped to develop science-based couples therapies, is helpful and uplifting.

 But some of it is questionable, and may only be suitable fodder for click-bait and sound bites.
 I’ll be talking about some of the questionable research that has come out recently and offer you an example of some “research” that made a big splash about a dozen years ago that just got totally debunked.